Our

 We now have an education facility that provides a contemporary learning

-environment for the current students and those to come.
+environment for the current students and a master plan and vision to provide for those to come.